Overview of Phobia

 Incidence and Prevalence of Phobia

 Phobias are common psychiatric disorders.
-Nearly 11% of the U.S. population, about 25,000,000 people, may suffer from a phobia during their lifetime.
-Agoraphobia is diagnosed in 60% of the people who seek treatment for phobias, over half of whom are women.
-Social phobia affects men and women equally and occurs in about 2% of the U.S. population.
+Nearly 11 percent of the U.S. populationabout 25,000,000 peoplemay suffer from a phobia during their lifetime.
+Agoraphobia is diagnosed in 60 percent of people who seek treatment for phobiasover half of these are women.
+Social phobia affects men and women equally and occurs in about 2 percent of the U.S. population.
 Specific phobias are common in childhood and typically are outgrown by adulthood.

 Phobia Risk Factors

 Most individuals with agoraphobia have a history of panic disorder.
 There is also some evidence that agoraphobia may run in families.
-Also, a child who suffers separation anxiety (anxiety for being away from home and immediate family) may be predisposed to developing agoraphobia.
+Children who suffer from separation anxiety (anxiety about being away from home and/or away from immediate family members) may be predisposed to developing agoraphobia.

-A person who has a particularly frightening or threatening experience with an animal or in certain situations may put a person at risk for developing a specific phobia.
+A person who has a particularly frightening or threatening experiencefor example, with an animal, or in a certain situationmay be at risk for developing a specific phobia.
 Witnessing a traumatic event in which others experience harm or extreme fear is another risk factor for specific phobia.
-Receiving repeated information or warnings about potentially dangerous situations or animals is also a risk factor.
+Repeated information or warnings about potentially dangerous situations or animals is also a risk factor for developing phobias.